paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

   (D) The extent to which the company will concentrate its activities on serving the geographic areas in which it intends to invest.

-  (E) The likelihood that the company will be able to satisfy the conditions under subsection (d) of this section.
+  (E) The likelihood that the company will be able to satisfy the conditions under subsection (d).

   (F) The extent to which the activities proposed by the company will expand economic opportunities in the geographic areas in which the company intends to invest.